Federal Ministry of Innovation, Science and Technology

-The Federal Ministry of Science & Technology is a Nigerian ministry whose mission is to facilitate the development and deployment of science and technology apparatus to enhance the pace of socio-economic development of the country through appropriate technological inputs into productive activities in the nation.
+The Federal Ministry of Innovation, Science and Technology is a Nigerian ministry whose mission is to facilitate the development and deployment of science and technology apparatus to enhance the pace of socio-economic development of the country through appropriate technological inputs into productive activities in the nation.
 It is headed by a Minister appointed by the President, assisted by a Permanent Secretary, who is a career civil servant.

-President Muhammadu Buhari, GCFR on 16 July 2022 appointed Adeleke Mamora as the Minister of Science and Technology.
-Dr.(Mrs) Amina Muhammed Bello Shamaki is the current permanent secretary in the ministry.
+President Bola Tinubu, GCFR on 16 August 2023 appointed Uche Nnaji as the Minister of Science and Technology.
+Mr James Sule, mni is the current permanent secretary in the ministry.